 8.1.2.
 The scholarship amount each recipient received, including additional amounts from other sources.

 8.1.3.
 The programs in which scholarship recipients enrolled.

 8.1.4.
 Evidence that award recipients are eligible to receive scholarship awards.

 8.2.
-The Board of Regents may, at any time, request additional documentation or data related to the Career and Technical Education Scholarship Program and may review or formally audit an institution’s compliance with this policy.
+The Board of Higher Education may, at any time, request additional documentation or data related to the Career and Technical Education Scholarship Program and may review or formally audit an institution’s compliance with this policy.

 R622-9.
 Determination of High Demand Programs.